Skip to main content

 Forest County, WisconsinOligotrophic

-Lake Lucerne earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Forest County.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+Lake Lucerne earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Forest County.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-10-29.
 Grade methodology: LakeGrade methodology.